domusonline/InformixScripts/explain/README.md

 ### Description

-These scripts contain functions that can be created in a system database (like sysadmin) or on each individual database.
-Execution permissions and connect to a central database (if created in one) must be provided by the DBA and aren't currently included in the scripts.
+These scripts contain procedures that can be created in a system database (like sysadmin) or on each individual database.
+Execution and connect permissions to a central database (if created in one) must be provided by the DBA and aren't currently included in the scripts.
+The configuration relative to _where_ the files are created, and the filenames can be changed in the _set_explain_on and _set_explain_on_avoid_execute_ procedures.
+Default settings create them in /tmp and in a way where the session ID is included in the filename.
+This means a single user will have/see different files if using the procedures in different sessions.
+Otherwise they will interfere with each other (because the activation of the SET EXPLAIN will reset the file).
+Note that the files are not cleared.
+This means they will accumulate on the defined directory.
+A cleaning process should be put in place to avoid this (clearing files older than one day for example)
+To turn off explain simply use the SQL statement SET EXPLAIN OFF

+Example of usage:

+EXECUTE PROCEDURE set_expalin_on_avoid_execute();
+SELECT ...
+FROM ...
+WHERE ...;
+EXECUTE PROCEDURE get_explain();

-The functions are:
+The procedures are:

-* set_explai_on
+* set_explain_on

    Creates the procedure _set_explain_on_
    This procedure initializes the explain file on a script defined directory (user permissions must be granted) and activates the explain